benjweaver/Order65/README.md

 # Order65
-Substrate fix automatically enables substrate on the mach_portal jailbreak.
+A Cydia Substrate fix to automatically enable substrate on the mach_portal jailbreak, and properly fix execution of /Library/LaunchDaemons.